igsr/igsr_archive/docs/index.rst

 Use the ``-f``/``--file`` option like this::

- archive_files.py --settings settings.ini -f /nfs/1000g-work/G1K/archive_staging/file.txt --dbname $DBNAME
+ archive_files.py --settings settings.ini -f /nfs/1000g-work/G1K/archive_staging/file.txt  --md5check False --dbname $DBNAME
  --firepwd $FIREPWD --dbpwd $DBPWD

 - ``-f/--file`` is the path to the file that will be archived.
 It needs to exist in the ``file`` table of the ``RESEQTRACK`` database
+- ``--md5check`` is the way to check if md5sum of downloaded file and FIRE object matches before dearchiving from FIRE, default is set to True, change to False if no check is needed
 - ``--dbname`` is the name of the MYSQL ``RESEQTRACK`` database
 - ``--firepwd`` is the password for connecting the FIRE API
 - ``--dbpwd`` is the password for connecting the MYSQL server